mark-when/docs/syntax/tags.md

 2021: Was working while in school #school #work
 ```

 Events tagged with both `#school` and `#work` will not be colored orange because `#school` is red and `#work` is yellow.
 It will be one or the other.
 Similarly with timezones -- an event can't simultaneously have two different timezones.
 You should be specific with your tags.
+Reminders, however, are cumulative.
+If you have different reminders set on two different tags, an event with both tags will receive both sets of reminders.